-1. Demonstrate an understanding of sociological theories of religion as an institutional and symbolic system
+1. Understand sociological theories of religion as an institutional and symbolic system.

-2. Demonstrate the ability to critically analyse theoretical and empirical contributions to the operations of gender and power in religious traditions
+2. Critically analyse theoretical and empirical contributions to the operations of gender and power in religious traditions.

-3. Demonstrate the ability to apply relevant analytic models to contemporary issues
+3. Effectively communicate relevant analytic models to contemporary issues.

 4. Demonstrate competence in scholarship, essay construction and academic argument appropriate to graduation at Bachelor level.